JakobLiebig/neuralchess/README.md

 The total number of positions is reduced to compensate for the uneven distribution of outcomes. (white: 27%, black: 14%, draw: 59%)

 ### Performance
-Neural-chess plays very poorly against humans.
-Its performance is best in the early stages of the game where it very quickly reaches a position where its very confident its winning. after reaching such a position its performance drops drastically and it often looses.
+Neuralchess plays very poorly against humans.
+Its performance is best in the early stages of the game where it very quickly reaches a position where it's very confident it is winning. after reaching such a position its performance drops drastically and it often loses.

 ```
 [Event "Jakob vs Neuralchess Round 1"]